 As these lifestyle evolutions took place, the kitchen began opening up to the rest of the home.
 Small pass-throughs on kitchen walls started to appear allowing the cook to communicate and see their family and guests while they prepare meals.
 Soon followed removed walls and kitchen peninsulas.
 Early kitchen peninsula designs featured wall cabinets installed above the peninsula bases.
 Often they were the same height as the perimeter wall cabinets, creating a little eighteen-inch open space to the dining side which gave a kind of closed off from the rest of the room feeling.
 Over time the peninsula wall cabinets became shorter and it seems that now they have disappeared completely leaving just the base cabinets.

 For many years, the kitchen peninsula's have been a popular design element within G-Shaped, L-Shaped,

 U-Shaped, and even Galley kitchen layout designs.
 Peninsula cabinet layouts can be either a continuation of the base cabinets along the wall extending the kitchen or creating an L-Shape or they can be an independent run of cabinets that attach to a wall extending the layout.
 Adding a kitchen peninsula is an easy way to transform or expand the layout of your kitchen.
 For example, a Galley or a Straight Wall kitchen layout can be extended longer in length or

 transformed into an L-Shaped layout with the help of a kitchen peninsula.

-Peninsula cabinets can be accessed from both sides or just the kitchen side with a panel covering the back.
-Peninsulas can accommodate appliances, sinks, and or seating at either counter height or bar height, it all depends on the available space and how you want it to function.
+Peninsula cabinets can be accessed from three sides, two sides. or just the kitchen side with a panel covering the back and end cap.
+Kitchen peninsulas are a popular place to incorporate kitchen appliances, sinks, and/or seating at either counter height or bar height.
+It all depends on the available space and how you want your kitchen to function.

-Authored by Wendy Anderson on June 25, 2012 - 8:00am
+Authored by Mandi Juskiewicz on June 9, 2020 - 8:38am